-In the first quarter of 2021 alone, the U.S. has seen several large-scale cyber attacks, each affecting thousands of organizations and government entities.
+In the first half of 2021 alone, the world has seen several sophisticated, large-scale cyber attacks, each affecting thousands of organizations and government entities.
 The most serious of these attacks have been attributed to nation-state espionage groups focused on stealing sensitive data.

 How did the Microsoft Exchange Server attack happen?